vishwajit-tiwari/EOS/README.md

     ```bash
     ps -el  # To see the current process
     pstree  # To see the process tree
-    ps      # To see the Parent process which is bash.

     ```

 * man pages